donkhan/text-extraction/README.md

 # text-extraction

-This repository is a demonstration of lambda function which AWS-textract to extract the images which is present in a known s3 repository.
+This repository is a demonstration of lambda function which uses AWS-textract to extract the text content from images which are present in a known s3 repository and create json responses.

 Sample input images are present in input folder and corresponding json output is present in the output folder